distressedrook/stacked-form/README.md

   - It is also safe to say that this library may not work best in landscape mode, where the height becomes too small to embed any meaningful form.

-  - This library remains untested on an iPad, but there's no reason to believe that it would not work it.
+  - This library remains untested on an iPad, but there's no reason to believe that it would not work on it.

 ## Inheritance